 How gloves are tested to ensure they protect

-This standard is designed to ensure that gloves are comfortable and don't themselves harm wearers.
+This standard is designed to ensure that gloves are comfortable and don't themselves harm wearers and is now aligned with REACH regulations.

 EN 388:2016 - Protective Gloves Against Mechanical Risks